-5.7 Supplementary Examination
+3.9 Supplementary Examination

-5.8.1 The supplementary Examinations shall continue to be held as hither-to-fore for the commiserating semesters.
-The preparatory / coaching classes of 15 days prior to supplementary Examination may be

-5.8.2 Eligibility: Students with "F" grade (Except debarred cases either due to attendance or indulging in UFM) are eligible to appear in the Supplementary Examination.
+- 3.9.1 The supplementary Examinations shall continue to be held as hither-to-fore for the commiserating semesters.
+The preparatory / coaching classes of 15 days prior to supplementary Examination may be held at the discretion of the Institute.
+A student is entitled to appear in Supplementary Examinations only once, for a subject held immediately succeeding the semester in which fail grade is incurred - 3.9.2 Eligibility Students with 'F' grade (Except debarred cases either due to attendance or indulging in UFM) are eligible to appear in the Supplementary Examination.

-5.8.3 Conduct
+Conduct5 3.9.3

-- (a) Supplementary Examinations shall be held twice in an Academic Session.
-For the odd semester it, shall be held in December / January and for the Even Semester, before commencement of next semester or as scheduled in the academic calendar. - (b) The Supplementary Examination shall be of two hours duration for each subject with 100 as maximum marks. - (c) The Supplementary Examinations will cover the entire syllabus, of the semester.
+- Supplementary Examinations shall be held twice in an Academic Session.
+For the (a) odd semester it, shall be held in December / January and for the Even Semester, before commencement of next semester or as scheduled in the academic calendar. - The Supplementary Examination shall be of two hours duration for each subject with 100 (b) as maximum marks. - The Supplementary Examinations will cover the entire syllabus, of the semester. (c)